tarek-bochkati/quizzes/c-quizz.md

     strcpy(*hello[6], "Mars");
 ```

-#### Q59.
+## Q59.
 If you use the fopen() function with the "a" mode, what happens if the named file doesn't exist?

-- [ ] The file is created and opened for reading.
+- a : The file is created and opened for reading.
-- [ ] The file is created and opened for writing.
+- b : The file is created and opened for writing.
-- [ ] The fopen() function returns a NULL indicating that the operation has failed.
+- c : The fopen() function returns a NULL indicating that the operation has failed.
-- [ ] The file is created and opened for both writing and reading
+- d : The file is created and opened for both writing and reading

-#### Q60.
+## Q60.
 What does this function return?

 ```c
 int fl(int a, int b) { return(a>b?a:b); }
 ```

-- [ ] compiler error
+- a : compiler error
-- [ ] the smaller value of the two passed parameters
+- b : the smaller value of the two passed parameters
-- [ ] runtime error
+- c : runtime error
-- [ ] the greater value of the two passed parameters
+- d : the greater value of the two passed parameters